VarunS2002/Xposed-Disable-FLAG_SECURE/README.md

 device to not use hardware decryption and in combination with this module will enable screenshots, screen sharing and recording.

-Installing this module might have unintended consequences, such as lowered video quality.
+Installing this module might have unintended consequences, such as lowered video quality and a reduced Widevine security level.
 [Read more](https://forum.xda-developers.com/t/magisk-module-liboemcrypto-disabler-for-drm-protected-content-netflix-my5-etc.3794393)